Joining my third-country spouse or registered partner

 British citizens may apply to the local immigration office (Ausländerbehörde) for their residence permits after arrival in Germany and without having obtained a visa prior to travelling to Germany.
 Please note that you need to register your new residence (Anmeldung) with the authorities (Meldebehörde) within 2 weeks of having moved in and apply to the local immigration office (Ausländerbehörde) for your residence permit within the first 90 days of your stay in Germany.
 This privilege is also extended to citizens of Andorra, Australia, Brazil, Canada, El Salvador, Honduras, Israel, Japan, New Zealand, Korea (Republic), Monaco, San Marino and the United States of America.
+We strongly recommend contacting the local immigration office as soon as possible after your arrival in Germany in order to secure a timely appointment.
 It is important to note that you may only take up employment once you have been issued a residence permit explicitly authorising such employment.

 All other nationalities require a visa prior to travelling to Germany.

-This visa category applies to spouses/registered partners of citizens of all countries except Germany and other EU-/ EEA-member states as well as Switzerland.
-It also applies to spouses/ registered partners of British citizens unless the British spouse or partner is covered by Part two of the EU-UK Withdrawal Agreement.
+This visa category applies to spouses/ registered partners of citizens of all countries except Germany and other EU-/ EEA-member states as well as Switzerland.

-German law recognises both mixed-sex and same-sex marriages as well as registered partnerships/ civil unions between same-sex partners.
-Mixed-sex registered partnerships/ civil unions and de facto relationships are not recognised under German law.
+German law recognises both mixed-sex and same-sex marriages as well as civil/ registered partnerships between same-sex partners.
+Mixed-sex civil/ registered partnerships and de facto relationships are not recognised under German law.

 It makes no difference if the person you are joining is already in Germany or if you will be moving together.